 Dame Tariana Turia and Professor Sir Mason Durie confirmed as our pou (patrons) in 2015.

-His research on whānau development provided an important platform for Whānau Ora.
-He worked closely with Dame Tariana Turia to develop the Whānau Ora approach and was the founding Chair of the original Whānau Ora Taskforce in 2008.
+His research on whānau development provided a vital platform for Whānau Ora.
+Working closely with Dame Tariana Turia to develop the Whānau Ora approach, he was the founding Chair of the original Whānau Ora Taskforce in 2008.

 Merepeka Raukawa-Tait is a leading advocate for the rights of women & children and also a strong public voice in the campaign to understand and prevent family violence.